 Which of the statements given above is/are correct?

-(b) Its grains contain pro – vitamin A which upon ingestion is converted to vitamin A in the
+(b) Its grains contain pro-vitamin A which upon ingestion is converted to vitamin A in the human body.

 (c) Its modified genes cause the synthesis of all the nine essential amino acids.

-(d) Its modified genes cause the fortifications of its grains with vitamin D.
+(d) Its modified genes cause the fortification of its grains with vitamin D.

-The Supreme Court of India tenders advice to the President of India on matters of law or
+130. The Supreme Court of India tenders advice to the President of India on matters of law or fact:

-1. on its own initiative (on any matter of larger public interest).
+- On its own initiative (on any matter of larger public interest)

-3. only if the matters relate to the Fundamental Rights of the citizens.
+- Only if the matters relate to the Fundamental Rights of the citizens

 Which of the statements given above is/are correct?